 Your health and safety are a priority at NYU.
 If you experience any health or mental health issues during this course, we encourage you to utilize the support services of the 24/7 NYU Wellness Exchange 212-443-9999.
-Also, all students who may require an academic accommodation due to a qualified disability, physical or mental, please register with the Moses Center 212-998-4980.
+Also, all students who may require academic accommodation due to a qualified disability, physical or mental, please register with the Moses Center 212-998-4980.
 Please let your instructor know if you need help connecting to these resources.
-Students may also contact MIAP Director Juana Suárez (juana@nyu.edu) and/or Associate Director Scott Statland (scott.statland@nyu.edu) for help connecting to resources.
+Students may also contact MIAP Director Juana Suárez (juana@nyu.edu) and/or Program Manager Jess Cayer (jess.cayer@nyu.edu) for help connecting to resources.

-Sexual Misconduct, Relationship Violence, and Stalking Policy & Reporting Procedures

-NYU seeks to maintain a safe learning, living, and working environment.
+Sexual Misconduct, Relationship Violence, and Stalking Policy & Reporting Procedures NYU seeks to maintain a safe learning, living, and working environment.
 To that end, sexual misconduct, including sexual or gender-based harassment, sexual assault, and sexual exploitation, are prohibited.
 Relationship violence, stalking, and retaliation against an individual for making a good faith report of sexual misconduct are also prohibited.
 These prohibited forms of conduct are emotionally and physically traumatic and a violation of one's rights.
 They are unlawful, undermine the character and purpose of NYU, and will not be tolerated.
 A student or employee determined by NYU to have committed an act of prohibited conduct is subject to disciplinary action, up to and including separation from NYU.
-Students are encouraged to consult the online Sexual Misconduct, Relationship Violence, and Students (nyu.edu/about/policies-guidelines-compliance/policies-and-guidelines/sexual-misconduct--relationship-violence--and-stalking-resource-.html) for detailed information about on-campus and community support services, resources, and reporting procedures.
-Students are also welcome to report any concerns to MIAP Director Juana Suárez (juana@nyu.edu) and/or Associate Director Scott Statland (scott.statland@nyu.edu).
+Students are encouraged to consult the online Sexual Misconduct, Relationship Violence, and Stalking Resource Guide for Students (nyu.edu/about/policies-guidelines-compliance/policies-and-guidelines/sexual-misconduct--relationship-violence--and-stalking-resource-.html) for detailed information about on-campus and community support services, resources, and reporting procedures.
+Students are also welcome to report any concerns to MIAP Director Juana Suárez (juana@nyu.edu) and/or Program Manager Jess Cayer (jess.cayer@nyu.edu).